monome/docs/norns/study-4b.md

 >> a = arc.connect()
 ```

-This creates a device table `a`,  which has a collection of methods (demarcated with `:`) and functions designed to handle arc + norns communication.
+This creates a device table `a`,  which has a collection of methods (demarcated with `:`) and functions (demarcated with `.`) designed to handle arc + norns communication.
 We'll use methods to send commands to arc and we use functions to parse what comes back.

 Let's light things up with two methods, `:led` and `:refresh`: